Five ways Art Therapy can help with self harm behaviors

 There are several theories.
 One theory is that self-harm behaviors are an attempt to gain relief from emotional pain.
 The urge to hurt oneself may start with overwhelming anger, frustration or pain.
-When a person is not sure how to deal with emotions or learned as a child to hide emotions, self-harm may feel like a release.
-It can increase the body’s endorphins, thus raising one’s mood & leading to a feeling of pleasure.
+When a client is not sure how to deal with emotions or learned as a child to hide emotions, self-harm may feel like a release.
+It can increase the body’s endorphins, which in turn raises one’s mood & leads to a feeling of pleasure.
 This makes self harm a difficult cycle to break.
-Or if a person doesn’t feel any emotions, they might cause pain to feel something “real” to replace emotional numbness.
-A second theory is that self-harm behaviors are an attempt to get help.
-Usually, it is a combination of the two; an attempt to cope with difficult emotions while expressing a need for support.
+Or if a client does not feel any emotions, they might cause pain to feel something “real” to replace their emotional numbness.
+Another theory is that self-harm behaviors are a call for help.
+Usually, it is a combination of the two; an attempt to cope with distressing thoughts and feelings while asking for help.

 Five ways art therapy can help with self-harm behaviors